Marián Hossa: International play

 Early in his career, Hossa represented Slovakia in two World Junior Championships, in 1997 and 1998.
 Also appearing in his first World Championships in 1997, tallying two points as an 18-year-old, Hossa has made seven appearances in the tournament throughout his career.
 Despite personal World Championship best seven-point performances in 1999, 2004, 2005 and 2006, Hossa has remained medal-less with the Slovak men's team.

 Hossa made his Olympics debut at the 2002 Games in Salt Lake City, tallying six points in only two games for Slovakia.
 In the subsequent 2006 Winter Olympics in Turin, Hossa accumulated ten points in six games, but Slovakia was kept from the podium.
 During the 2010 Winter Olympics, Hossa scored the game-tying goal in the third period against Russia during the preliminary round.
-In the bronze medal game, Hossa scored a goal and an assist while versing Finland.
+In the bronze medal game, Hossa scored a goal and an assist while playing against Finland.
 Slovakia lost to Finland 3–5, and ended up placing 4th overall in the Olympics.

-Hossa also competed for Slovakia at the 2004 World Cup of Hockey, held prior to the NHL lockout, but managed just one goal in four games.
+Hossa also competed for Slovakia at the 2004 World Cup of Hockey, held before the NHL lockout, but managed just one goal in four games.
 During the 2004-05 NHL lockout, Hossa played for Mora IK, a professional ice hockey team in Sweden.

 Hossa also played for Slovakia in the 2014 Winter Olympics at Sochi.
 Though Slovakia lost all four games, Hossa ended up scoring two goals and an assist.

-In 2016 it was announced that Hossa would play for Team Europe at the World Cup of Hockey.
+In 2016, it was announced that Hossa would play for Team Europe at the World Cup of Hockey.